LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 """"""""

 ``repr(foo)`` converts ``foo`` to a string representation that is useful for debugging proposes.
-The output looks that the UL constant that could be used to recreate the object.
+The output in most cases looks that the UL4 constant that could be used to recreate the object.

 ``list``